tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/authjs.md

 ---
 id: '/docs/reference/self-hosted/authentication-provider/next-auth'
-title: AuthJS Authentication Provider
+title: Auth.js Authentication Provider
 prev: '/docs/reference/self-hosted/authentication-provider/overview'
 next: '/docs/reference/self-hosted/authentication-provider/tina-cloud'
 ---

-The AuthJS Authentication Provider allows you to use [Authjs](https://authjs.dev/) to authenticate users with your TinaCMS instance.
+The Auth.js Auth Provider allows you to use [Auth.js](https://authjs.dev/) to authenticate users with your TinaCMS instance.

 ## Getting Started

-> Note: If you do not have setup self-hosting yet, we recommend using the `init backend` command.
+> Note: If you have not set up self-hosting yet, we recommend using the `init backend` command.
 See the [Getting started doc](/docs/self-hosted/existing-site/) for more information.

 To get started you will need to install the following dependencies: